Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use replace vs append and how to clear sorts (empty array with operation='replace').
-It doesn't explicitly exclude other tools, but the context is sufficient for an agent to decide.
+The description explains when to use replace vs append, including how to clear sorts.
+It does not explicitly mention alternatives or when not to use, but the context is sufficient for typical use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.